Rice Kheer Recipe

 - Rinse rice with water 2-3 times and soak it in ½ cup water for 30 minutes.

-- Heat milk in a heavy bottom pan over medium-high heat.
+- Heat milk in a heavy-bottom pan over medium-high heat.

-- Keep stirring frequently to avoid scorching.
+- Stir frequently to avoid scorching.

 - When it comes to a boil, reduce the heat to low.